sadmanca/ece344/README.md

 <div style="page-break-after: always;"></div>

 # 20. Locks Implementation (2023-10-24)
 ## 20.1.
-Minimal Hardware Requirements for Locks
+Minimal Hardware Requirements for Implementing Locks in Software
 Hardware requirements just have to ensure:
 1. Loads and stores are atomic
 2. Instructions execute in order